-Brandi Robinson is an assistant teaching professor for the Energy and Sustainability Policy bachelor’s program as well as the Renewable Energy and Sustainability Systems master's program.
-She brings expertise in policy formation and analysis relative to carbon markets to her teaching, as well as local-scale greenhouse gas inventorying and mitigation strategy development.
+Brandi Robinson is an associate teaching professor for the Energy and Sustainability Policy bachelor’s program as well as the Renewable Energy and Sustainability Systems master's program.
+She brings expertise in policy formation and analysis relative to voluntary carbon markets to her teaching, as well as local-scale greenhouse gas inventorying and mitigation strategy development.

 - Knuth, S., B. Nagle, C. Steuer, and B. Yarnal, 2007.
 Universities and climate change mitigation: Advancing grassroots climate policy in the US.
 Local Environment 12, 485-504.